Rahul7549/shipment-admin-ui/README.md

 # Setup and Run the Application

 ## Step 1: Install Dependencies
-1. Make sure you have Node.js and npm installed on your machine.
+1. Make sure you have Angular 16 and npm installed on your machine.
 2. Clone the repository from GitHub.
    ```bash
    git clone <repository-url>